On the density of strongly minimal algebraic vector fields: Abstract

 \section{Abstract}

 Two theorems witnessing the abundance of geometrically trivial strongly minimal autonomous differential equations of arbitrary order are shown.
 The first one states that a generic algebraic vector field of degree $d\geq 2$ on the affine space of dimension $n \geq 2$ is strongly minimal and geometrically trivial.
-The second one states that if $X_0$ is the complement of a smooth hyperplane section $H_X$ of a smooth projective variety $X$ of dimension $n \geq 2$ then for $d \gg 0$, the system of differential equations associated with a generic vector field on $X_0$ with poles of order at most $d$ along $H_X$ is also strongly minimal and geometrically trivial.
+The second one states that if $X_0$ is the complement of a smooth hyperplane section $H$ of a smooth projective variety $X$ of dimension $n$, then for $d$ large enough, the system of differential equations associated with a generic vector field on $X_0$ with a pole of order at most $d$ along $H$ is strongly minimal and geometrically trivial.